christianh814/openshift-toolbox/storage/README.md

   volumes:
   - name: local-dir
     hostPath:
-      # disk location on host.
-If type is "Directory" then this is the dir on disk
+      # If type is "BlockDevice" then this is the dir on disk
       path: /path/to/dir
-      # this is a raw device.
-Type can also be "Directory"
+      # type can also be "BlockDevice"
       type: Directory
 ```